andreas-schoch/dominoscript/readme.md

 </tr>
 </table>

 *All 4 snippets are exactly the same code with the difference that they are all flipped differently.
 This is what I mean by the cardinal direction not mattering much in DominoScript.
-The <span style="color: salmon;">red</span> color is just for show (Colors unfortunately not visible with githubs markdown viewer)*
+The <span style="color: salmon;">red</span> color is just for show (Colors unfortunately not visible with githubs markdown viewer.
+TODO replace with images)*

 - `index 0` the IP will move to `1—1` (Primary, Forward)
 - `index 1` the IP will move to `1—1` (Primary, Forward)